AntonRize/WILL/relativistic-foundations.md

 ## Section 2: The Rules of the Game — A Foundation of Pure Logic

-If we accept the central <abbr title="a statement taken as a starting point for reasoning or theory">postulate</abbr> — that spacetime is identical to energy evolution — we are immediately confronted with its strict logical consequences.
+If we accept the central <abbr title="a statement taken as a starting point for reasoning or theory">postulate</abbr> - that spacetime is identical to energy evolution, we are immediately confronted with its strict logical consequences.
 First and foremost: if all of reality is a self-sufficient system of energetic relations, then by definition nothing can exist “outside” this system.
 There is no external observer, no absolute reference frame or background on which events unfold.
 The Universe of WILL Geometry must be entirely closed and self-sufficient.

 This restriction, philosophical at first glance, generates concrete physical and geometric “rules of the game”: